PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### Exclusive Art and Behind-the-Scenes Access:
 In addition to exclusive access to future NFT drops, $DDRL token holders that vote on the vision building process will receive exclusive art and behind-the-scenes content from their favourite creators.
 Details TBD

-#### Token design
-$DDRL is our foundational token with a Circulation Supply 220,000,000 token.
-It is designed as participatory token to unlock the value of the network.
-The token enables users to participate in the decision making process and vote on the direction and implementation of the project
-Holders can use the token to collaborate with each other, to make decisions about a project and to coordinate work.
-The purpose of the token system is to enable the organic formation of permissionless working groups where everyone can participate and contribute to value creation in a truly meritocratic fashion.<br><br>
 #### Governance and Delegation of voting power
 TBD
 #### Incentives and reward system